ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ### Configuration

-The `amp-subscriptions` extension must be configured using JSON configuration:
+The `amp-subscriptions` component must be configured using JSON configuration:

 <table>
   <tr>